 This post was updated in May 2019.

-Sweets for kids is a burning topic for parents.
+Sweets are a burning topic for parents.

 Partly because they seem to be ever-present in our world.
 At school, church, the bank and even at your favorite healthcare provider’s office.